klamt-lab/straindesign/README.rst

      :alt: Zenodo DOI

-A COBRApy-based package for computational design of metabolic networks
+A COBRApy[1]_-based package for computational design of metabolic networks
 ======================================================================